jjbernal/sfToDoList/doc/SPEC.md

 >### Technical note
 To be able to hide tasks instead of deleting them, there is a boolean **complete** field that is set to *false* when the task has been ticked off.
 There is also implicit an **id** unique for each task.
-In order to reorder tasks there is a numeric **order** field that holds the current order of the task in the TODO list.
+In order to reorder tasks there is a numeric **position** field that holds the current order of the task in the TODO list.

 Main features
 --